 Cruise has donated to several charities over the course of his career.
 Some of them include the Barbara Davis Center for Childhood Diabetes, a non-profit organization dedicated to the prevention and treatment of diabetes in children; Hospice & Palliative Care Coalition, a non-profit organization that provides hospice and palliative care to children; the Elizabeth Glaser Pediatric AIDS Foundation, a non-profit organization founded by Elizabeth Glaser; and the Friars Foundation.

-He pushed through a difficult childhood
+He overcame a difficult childhood

 Cruise grew up with an abusive father, who would physically and mentally abuse his children.
 His father abandoned him when he was only 12 years old, leaving Cruise as the only man in a family of women.
 He suddenly became the father figure to his three sisters and he tried his hardest to set a good example for them.